Take a look at our most common dental procedures to get you a beautiful smile!

 There are times in particular where a tooth must be extracted.
 Sometimes, a baby tooth has misshapen or long roots that prevent it from falling out properly.
 Therefore, the tooth must be removed to make way for the permanent tooth to erupt.

-Other times, a tooth may have an excess of decay that puts the surrounding teeth at-risk of damage.In that case, your doctor may recommend removal and replacement with a bridge or implant.
+Other times, a tooth may have an excess of decay that puts the surrounding teeth at-risk of damage.In that case, your doctor may recommend removal and replacement with a bridge or, if necessary, a dental implant.
 Infection, orthodontic correction, or problems with a wisdom tooth may require tooth extractions.

 Your dentist may extract the tooth during a regular checkup or may request another visit for this procedure.
 Each tooth root is encased within your jawbone in a “tooth socket” and the socket is held into place by a ligament.
 In order to extract a tooth, your dentist must expand the socket and separate the tooth from the ligament.
 We recommend sharing with your doctor any concerns or preferences for sedation.